Put students at the center

 Complex and microscopic structures and systems can be visualized, modeled, and used to describe how their function depends on the shapes, composition, and relationships among its parts, therefore complex natural structures/systems can be analyzed to determine how they function.

-Students deepen their understanding of what they are learning by experimenting with data comparing the mass and number of seeds in a variety of fruits.
+Students deepen their understanding of what they are learning by manipulating data comparing the mass and number of seeds in a variety of fruits.

 Q